ZuluPro/containers/bitnami/mysqld-exporter/README.md

 Find all the configuration flags in [the MySQL Server Exporter official documentation](https://github.com/prometheus/mysqld_exporter#collector-flags).

+If you want to bring your own configuration, `.my.cnf` file must be located in `/opt/bitnami/mysqld-exporter/.my.cnf`.

 ## Logging

 The Bitnami MySQL Server Exporter Docker image sends the container logs to `stdout`.
 To view the logs: